invisibleacropolis-ops/Glevel3/tools/CodexAutomation.md

 during automated reviews.
 Outside engineers can use it to reproduce failures locally, capture diagnostics, or experiment with new test manifests.

+When the Godot runner emits a corrupted or truncated `tests/results.json`, the helper now catches the JSON parsing error and returns a `ManifestSummary` with an explanatory message instead of raising an exception.
+Both the terminal summary and the structured Codex payload include the `error` field so outside engineers and Codex operators can immediately see that the report itself was malformed.
+This ensures automation surfaces actionable diagnostics without masking the underlying run status.

 ## Preflight orchestration with Codex

 Codex now exposes a single entry point for end-to-end validation via